Acid-Fast Bacillus (AFB) Testing

 AFB testing is ordered when:

-- Someone has symptoms that suggest pulmonary TB or other mycobacterial lung infection, such as:
+- Someone has signs and symptoms that suggest an active TB lung infection (pulmonary) or other mycobacterial lung infection, such as:

 - A person has symptoms associated with a TB or other mycobacterial infection located outside of the lungs (extrapulmonary); the symptoms vary depending on the area of the body that is affected.
 Some examples include back pain and paralysis (spinal TB), weakness due to anemia (TB in the bone marrow), altered mental state, headache, and coma (TB meningitis), joint pain or abdominal pain.

-- A TB screening test is positive and the person is at increased risk for active disease and/or characteristic signs are seen in an X-ray of the lung.
+- A TB screening test is positive and the person is at increased risk for active disease and/or characteristic signs are seen in an X-ray of the lung; there are two types of tests that are used to determine if a person has had contact or is infected with M. tuberculosis: the tuberculin test (TST) and the blood test (IGRA).

-- Someone has been in close contact with a person who has been diagnosed with TB and the exposed person either has symptoms or has a condition or disease that puts him or her at a much higher risk of contracting the disease, such as HIV/AIDS.
-(Those with AIDS are more likely than other affected people to have extrapulmonary TB with a few, vague symptoms.)
+- Someone has been in close contact with a person who has been diagnosed with TB and the exposed person either has symptoms or has a condition or disease, such as HIV, that puts the person at a much higher risk of contracting active TB.

 - An individual is being treated for TB; AFB testing is usually ordered at intervals, both for evaluating the effectiveness of treatment and for determining whether or not a person is still infectious.